hmc-cs111-spring2023/project-georgia-reb/notebooks/Notebook4.md

 team, how did you share the work?**

 I spent ~5.5 hours on Monday afternoon and evening, as well as ~1.5 hours on Tuesday morning finishing coding and writing this notebook.
+I also spent about an hour on the project on Thursday evening.

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**